hep-mirrors/sherpa/Manual/source/manual/parameters/hadronization.rst

   form in Pythia in a dedicated settings block.
-Additionally a choice can be made to let Pythia directly handle hadron decays via the :option:`DECAYS` setting (separate from the DECAYMODEL switch mentioned below) and whether Pythias or Sherpas default masses and widths should be used through the :option:`SHERPA_MASSES` setting.
+Additionally a choice can be made to let Pythia directly handle hadron decays via the :option:`DECAYS` setting (separate from the :option:`Model` switch mentioned below) and whether Pythias or Sherpas default masses and widths should be used through the :option:`SHERPA_MASSES` setting.
 By default the choice of generator for the masses and widths setting aligns with the decay setting.